kubernetes-sigs/external-dns/docs/tutorials/azure.md

 ### Managed Identity Using AAD Pod Identities

-For this process, we will create [managed identity](https://docs.microsoft.com//azure/active-directory/managed-identities-azure-resources/overview) that will be explicitly used by the ExternalDNS container.
+For this process, we will create a [managed identity](https://docs.microsoft.com//azure/active-directory/managed-identities-azure-resources/overview) that will be explicitly used by the ExternalDNS container.
 This process is similar to Kubelet identity except that this managed identity is not associated with the Kubernetes node pool, but rather associated with explicit ExternalDNS containers.

 #### Enable the AAD Pod Identities feature